 But don’t cling to the structure too much.
 Ultimately, the fireside chat is for the audience.

 Collect audience questions during the session and instruct the moderator to weave them into the flow.
 Few things are as engaging as the thrill of getting your own question publicly answered by an expert.
 Hearing his or her tailored advice can be priceless for the attendees.

 You can give everyone an equal chance to take part by using audience interaction tools, such as Slido.
 It’s especially powerful for those who are shy to raise their hand to ask a question.
 Letting people upvote questions will help you identify the most relevant topics.

 Related story: The Art of Organizing Successful Q&As at Conferences

 By definition, the core idea of holding a fireside chat is to have a conversation.
 Remember the session is there for the audience.

 “All too often, [fireside] chats tend to fall into the celebrity interview mode, where the interviewer merely serves up questions to feed a virtual monologue,” comments Weissman further.

-Don’t just single-mindedly serve up the pre-prepared questions on a silver platter.
-Consider what the participants want to hear and encourage the moderator to give enough attention to audience questions.
-Lead a conversation with, and for, the participants.
+Don’t do that.
+Instead, consider what the participants want to hear.
+For example, encourage the moderator to give enough attention to audience questions and to lead a conversation with, and for, the participants.

 Crowdsource questions at your next fireside chat.